Brent M. Jones - Connected Events Matter

 If you focus on personal development does that mean you think you are broken?

 Just the opposite is true.
 Broken people focus on their negative traits rather than on how their good qualities can lift them up and help them improve.
 These insecurities stop them from going out into the world and discovering new things because they're too afraid of what people might think of them.
-Another more realistic way of improving is to acknowledge that everyone begins from their place and that there is no real place where improvement and further personal development can not occur.
+Another more realistic way of improving is acknowledging that everyone begins from their place and that there is no real place where improvement and further personal development can not occur.
 We haven’t broken any more than that.
 We are complete.
 We are what we are, and we can try to be better.